-Hawley Troxell Ennis & Hawley was formed in 1964 when Jess Hawley Jr. and Jack Hawley joined forces with Robert Troxell and Paul Ennis.
+The present partnership of Hawley Troxell Ennis & Hawley was formed in January 1, 1964 when the grandsons of James Hawley; Jess Hawley Jr. and Jack Hawley, joined forces with Robert Troxell and Paul Ennis.
 The Hawleys combined their litigation practice with Bob Troxell’s business expertise and Paul Ennis’ experience in business and litigation.

 Headquartered in Boise since 1964, Hawley Troxell opened an office in Pocatello in 1985, expanded to Ketchum in 1992, and established a presence in Reno, Nevada, in 2003.
 In 2010, Hawley Troxell expanded to northern Idaho by opening an office in Coeur d’Alene.
 In 2015 Hawley Troxell merged with the law firm Smith & Banks in Idaho Falls.
 That same year five attorneys from a local firm joined the Boise office, expanding the Construction, Employment, Health Care, Insurance, Mediation and Arbitration, and Litigation practice areas, while also adding a specialty in the Defense of Amusement and Leisure Industry.